This is my true Business War Story about what happens when a billionaire CEO is fed up with "consultant's babble."

 Turns out this iconic CEO hates, hates, hates consultants!
 But he somehow seemed okay with the meeting.

-George didn't suggest that Jack was satisfied or not, I don't think he knew.
+George didn't suggest that Jack was satisfied or not, I don't think he knew for sure.
+And my fate was hanging by a thread.

 No way!

-Yes, I was early at the South Entrance, watching a number of cars pull up, waiting for some hot ride, like a Jag or Maserati , but didn't see Jack.
-At the stroke of 12:35, a 15-year-old Toyota Road Runner pulls up, windows roll down, "Hi, Joel… jump in!"
-Joel asks Jack where we were headed… assuming it was going to be a fancy L.A. restaurant.
+Yes, I was early at the South Entrance, watching a number of cars pull up, waiting for some hot ride like a Jag or Maserati , but didn't see Jack.
+At the stroke of 12:35, a 15-year-old Toyota Road Runner pulls up, windows roll down: "Hi, Joel… jump in!"
+Joel asks Jack where we were headed… assuming it might be a fancy L.A. restaurant, where rich people dine for lunch.
 The boss said we were headed to his home in Beverly Hills!
-And to this point, I still wasn't sure if I was going to get more pushback on the recommendations, our interaction…
+And to this point, I still wasn't sure if I was going to get more pushback on the recommendations, our interaction… I'm just trying to keep breathing evenly…

 The house was decidedly… unimpressive.